What is a microgrid?

 - Help reduce power supply costs by providing an alternative source of power generation and storage

-North Carolina’s electric cooperatives have three active microgrids, with two more in development:
+North Carolina’s electric cooperatives have four active microgrids, with one more in development:

 The Ocracoke Island microgrid, located on North Carolina’s Outer Banks, began operation in February 2017.
 North Carolina’s Electric Cooperatives developed and installed the microgrid in partnership with local cooperative Tideland EMC.